Gabrielle Marks | Reviewed: 6/13/2025

 Carnivorous Bats

 Carnivorous bats eat meat.
 Less than one percent of all bat species are carnivorous.
-Depending on the species, they eat a variety of vertebrates, including rodents, birds, fish, frogs, a variety of arthropods, and even blood. [[French, Barbara.
-“False Vampires and Other Carnivores.”
-BATS Magazine 15.2 (1997): 1.
-Print.]]
+Depending on the species, they eat a variety of vertebrates, including rodents, birds, fish, frogs, and a range of arthropods, as well as blood.
+[5]

 Rodents etc. The false vampire bat is one example of a carnivorous species.
-These bats feed on everything from rodents, frogs, fish, lizards, insects, spiders, and birds.
+These bats feed on a wide range of prey, including rodents, frogs, fish, lizards, insects, spiders, and birds.
 Some species even eat other bats.
+[6]

 Fish.
-Some bat varieties are specialized fishers.
-They float over the top of the water and use their echolocation to find fish near the surface, which they grab with their sharp claws.
+Two bat species are specialized fishers.
+The greater bulldog bat and the fish-eating myotis float over the top of the water and use their echolocation to find fish near the surface, which they grab with their sharp claws.
+[8]

 Blood.
-The intimidating in appearance vampire bat is the only mammal that feeds only on blood.
-These nocturnal feeders prey primarily on cows and horses but have been known to feed on humans.
+The intimidating-looking vampire bat is the only mammal that feeds exclusively on blood.
+These nocturnal feeders primarily prey on livestock but have also been known to feed on humans.
 Unlike the theatrical vampires, these bats don’t drink enough blood to harm their victims, but their bite can result in disease and infection.
+[9]

 How Do Carnivorous Bats Capture Their Prey?

 Scientists have discovered that carnivorous bats are bigger than non-meat-eating bats.
-They also tend to have longer snouts that provide the ability to quickly close the jaw to snap down on fleeing prey quickly. [[Phys.org – “Study Reveals Traits and Evolutionary History of Carnivorous Bats“]]
+They also tend to have longer snouts, which enable them ty to quickly close their jaws and snap down on fleeing prey.
+[10]

 Vegetarian Bats

-Some species of bats, such as the fruit bat, eat fruits, nectar, and pollen and are an important part of the pollination and seed dispersal of their food source. [[United States Geological Survey (USGS) – “What Do Bats Eat?“]]
+Some species of bats, such as the fruit bat, eat fruits, nectar, and pollen and are an essential part of the pollination and seed dispersal of their food source.
+[11]

 Bats Feed at Night